 Office of the Chaplains Meditation Offerings

-Bearcats, while we are all physically distancing (while being socially connected!) we will suspend our in person meditation meetings.
+Bearcats, while we are all physically distancing (while being socially connected!) we have moved guided meditation online guided meditation online Monday and Wednesdays at 4:45.
 We encourage you to check out the online resources below.

 Mindfulness from Home